And do ePrivacy or GDPR set the requirements for website cookies?

 The penalties for noncompliance to the GDPR and the ePR are set to a maximum of €20 million or, in the case of a corporation (undertaking) up to 4% of the total worldwide annual turnover, whichever is higher.

 Europe has already seen a number of fines in 2019:

-And recently, the European Court of Justices ruled – in the case against Planet49 – that websites must collect an active consent for cookies from their users.
-Silence or pre-ticked boxes in a cookie banner is not considered valid consent.
+And recently, the European Court of Justice (CJEU) ruled in the case against German lottery website Planet49, that all websites must collect an active consent to cookies from their users.

-The French Data Protection Authority CNIL, the British ICO, the Spanish AEPD and the German BayLDA recently updated their cookie requirements.
+As such major European Data Protection Authorities like French CNIL, British ICO, Spanish AEPD, Danish Datatilsynet, German BayLDA have updated their legal cookie requirements.

 How to comply with ePrivacy and GDPR when using website cookies?

 Here’s a short checklist you can use.
 If you don’t have a cookie pop-up on your website or if you are unsure whether the one you have collects valid consent, feel free to get a free compliance check.